 All aspects of learning sustainability are of interest, including learning the 17 SDGs (Sustainable Development Goals), oceans and climate change.
 See this page for more examples.

 A wide range of experiential learning types is covered, such as simulations, disaster experience (eg, tsunami, earthquake), Companion Modelling, role-play, internships, adventure, field trips, games, school outings, voluntary work, project work, etc. See this page for more examples.

-Earth, sustainability and social scientists,
+Earth, sustainability and social scientists, and citizen scientists,

-other people (eg, ordinary citizens, NGO workers, journalists) who have learnt from their experience of the Earth (eg, through, floods, tsunamis, earthquakes, etc) or who have helped others learn from their experience, even in informal settings, and
+Other people (eg, ordinary citizens, NGO workers, journalists) who have learnt from their experience of the Earth (eg, through, floods, tsunamis, earthquakes, etc) or who have helped others learn from their experience, even in informal settings, and